 The guideline is primarily intended for those responsible for safety in companies and organisations.
 It is also addressed to the rescue services, consultants, safety companies etc. so that, in the course of their work, they may be able to help companies and organisations to increase the levels of fire safety.

-The guideline is based on a Swedish guideline and has been produced by Lars Rang of the Swedish Fire Protection Association.
+The guideline is based on a Swedish guideline and has been produced by Lars Rang and Lars Brodin of the Swedish Fire Protection Association.

 This guideline has been compiled by the Guidelines Commission and adopted by all fire protection associations in the Confederation of Fire Protection Associations Europe.